 Further, if we meet the annual excess cash flow threshold, we will be required to make excess cash flow payments.
 The annual mandatory excess cash flow payments will be based on (i) 50% of the excess cash flow amount if the adjusted leverage ratio is greater than 3.25 to 1.0, (ii) 25% of the excess cash flow amount if the adjusted leverage ratio is less than or equal to 3.25 to 1.0 but greater than 2.50 to 1.0, and (iii) zero percent of the excess cash flow amount if the adjusted leverage ratio is less than or equal to 2.50 to 1.0.
-As of March 30, 2019, we were in compliance with all covenants required under the New Credit Facilities.
+As of June 29, 2019, we were in compliance with all covenants required under the New Credit Facilities.

-We have been making periodic voluntary principal prepayments on our Existing Credit Facilities and in conjunction with the closing of the New Credit Facilities on November 21, 2018, we drew down \$240.0 million on the New Term Loan, \$7.9 million on the New Revolving Credit Facility and used those proceeds along with current cash on hand to pay off the Existing Credit Facilities of \$247.9 million.
-The New Term Loan replacing the term loan that was a part of the Existing Credit Facilities ("Existing Term Loan") was considered an extinguishment of debt except for the portion related to a creditor that was part of the Existing Term Loan and the New Term Loan and in which case, it was considered an extinguishment of debt.
-As a result, we expensed the portion of the unamortized debt issuance costs related to the Existing Term Loan that was part of the Existing Credit Facilities ("Existing Revolving Credit Facility") was considered an extinguishment of debt except for the portion related to the creditors that were part of the Existing Revolving Credit Facility and the New Revolving Credit Facility and in which case, it was considered a modification of debt.
-As a result, we expensed the portion of the unamortized debt issuance costs related to the Existing Revolving Credit Facility that was considered an extinguishment of debt of \$0.5 million.
+We had been making periodic voluntary principal prepayments on our Existing Credit Facilities and in conjunction with the closing of the New Credit Facilities on November 21, 2018, we drew down \$240.0 million on the New Term Loan, \$7.9 million on the New Revolving Credit Facility and used those proceeds along with current cash on hand to pay off the Existing Credit Facilities of \$247.9 million.
+The New Term Loan replacing the term loan that was a part of the Existing Credit Facilities ("Existing Term Loan") was considered an extinguishment of debt except for the portion related to a creditor that was part of the Existing Term Loan and in which case, it was considered an extinguishment of debt of \$0.4 million.
+In addition, the New Revolving Credit Facility replacing the existing revolving credit facility that was part of the Existing Revolving Credit Facility and the New Revolving Credit Facility and the New Revolving Credit Facility and the term for the portion related to the Existing revolving credit facility that was part of the Existing Revolving Credit Facility and the New Revolving Credit Facility and in which case, it was considered a modification of the Existing Revolving Credit Facility and the New Revolving Credit Facility and in which case, it was considered a modification of debt.
+As a result, we expensed the portion cleated to the Existing Revolving Credit Facility and in which case, it was considered an extinguishment of debt of \$0.5 million.
 As such, an aggregate total loss on extinguishment of debt of \$0.9 million was recorded in 2018.

 Further, we incurred \$3.5 million of new debt issuance costs that can be capitalized related to the New Credit Facilities, of which \$1.7 million were allocated to the New Term Loan and the \$1.8 million was allocated to the New Revolving Credit facility.
-The New Term Loan new debt issuance costs of \$1.7 million and remaining unamortized Existing Term Loan debt issuance costs of \$0.1 million, for an aggregate total of \$1.8 million of debt issuance costs related to the New Term Loan were capitalized and are being amortized over the seven years life of the New Term Loan.
-The New Revolving Credit Facility new debt issuance costs of \$1.8 million and remaining unamortized Existing Revolving Credit Facility debt issuance costs of \$0.2 million, for an aggregate total of \$2.0 million of debt issuance costs related to the New Revolving Credit Facility were capitalized and are being amortized over the five years life of the New Revolving Credit Facility.
+The New Term Loan new debt issuance costs of \$1.7 million and remaining unamortized Existing Term Loan debt issuance costs of \$0.1 million, for an aggregate total of \$1.8 million of debt issuance costs related to the New Term Loan.
+The New Revolving Credit Facility new debt issuance costs of \$1.8 million and remaining unamortized Existing Revolving Credit Facility debt issuance costs of \$0.2 million, for an aggregate total of \$1.8 million, for an aggregate total of \$2.0 million of debt issuance costs related to the New Revolving Credit Facility were capitalized and are being amortized to the New Revolving Credit Facility were capitalized and are being amortized to the New Revolving Credit Facility were capitalized and are being amortized to the New Revolving Credit Facility were capitalized and are being amortized over the five years life of the New Revolving Credit Facility.